KimberlyWangui/ComputerGraphics-Project2/README.md

 Smooth motion along a curved road.
 Basic environment including roads and a sidewalk.
 Simple camera setup to follow the car.

-## Project Structure

-Blender Project/
-│
-│   ├── car animation.blend   # Blend file that has  been rendered
-│   └── copy.blend            # Blend file that has not been rendered
-├── add- on/
-├── car/              # Contains 3D car models
-├── images/           # Rendered images
-├── layout/           # Contains the layout  for the project ├──road textures/     # Contains textures of the road ├── textures/         # Contains textures such as wall concrete texture
-├── README.md         # Project documentation
-└── outputs/
-    └── final_render.mp4

 ## Contributing